 Anyway, blogging, to me, is more of a daily life-based, opinion driven genre, where you document your thoughts and experiences in something of a serialisation of your lifestyle.
 This is a fast-paced, interesting way to gain an insight into another person’s world; the best bloggers give you glimpses into their lives, their families and their experiences through their content.
 Bloggers are experts at sharing their own thoughts and feelings with their audiences.

 Writing, for me, is slightly less personal in terms of this insider knowledge.
 I believe that it’s more of an outlet and a discipline in its own right.
-For example, I enjoy writing topical content and guides on topics I’m interested in, such as rugby or curly hair.
+For example, I enjoy writing topical content and guides on topics I’m interested in, such as rugby or curly hair or gaming.
 They’re no less personal to me because I wrote them, but they’re not slices of my daily personal life in the same way that blog posts

 So, are you a writer or a blogger?
 There’s no right or wrong answer, but it will help you to decide on the style of work you want to create in the long-term if you can work this out now.